emonhossainraihan/pure-mathamtics-related/_posts/2018-01-20-AbstractAlgebra56.markdown

-title : (Abstract Algebra) CInsolvability of the Quintic
+title : (Abstract Algebra) Insolvability of the Quintic